|Loan and Grant Programs|| Student Consumer

 CLASS OF 1948 SCHOLARSHIP.
 The Class of 1948 initiated this scholarship as a gift in celebration of its 50th reunion.
 Recipients must be a junior, have a minimum GPA of 3.0, major in an area of teacher education, and be active in at least one school-sponsored extracurricular activity.
 The scholarship is renewable provided the minimum 3.0 GPA is maintained.
 The minimum award is currently $750.

 CLASS OF 1957 SCHOLARSHIP.
-This fund was established by the Class of 1957 to assist entering freshmen with demonstrated exemplary achievement in mathematics or science and English.
+This fund was established by the Class of 1957 to assist entering freshman students with demonstrated exemplary achievement in mathematics or science and English.
 Application forms are available through the Office of Financial Aid.

 CLASS OF 1959 ENDOWED SCHOLARSHIP.
-The scholarship supports an incoming first-year student with demonstrated financial need.
+The scholarship supports an incoming freshman student with demonstrated financial need.
 The application is available through the Office of Financial Aid.

 *CLASS OF 1967 SCHOLARSHIP.
-Established by the Class of 1967, this scholarship is awarded to a deserving incoming freshman.
+Established by the Class of 1967, this scholarship is awarded to a deserving incoming freshman student.

 CLASS OF 1970 SCHOLARSHIP.
 This fund was made available through the Class of 1970 on its 15th reunion in 1985.
 The award is to be made to a student who has demonstrated academic achievement and good University citizenship.
 The amount is no less than $100.
 Application forms are available through the Office of Financial Aid.